top of page

 Where to Buy Alcohol Inks in the UK

-• Hobbycraft – Stocks a range of alcohol ink sets.
+• Hobbycraft: Stocks a range of alcohol ink sets.

-Final Thoughts on Getting Started with Alcohol Inks - a beginners guide
+Final Thoughts on Getting Started with Alcohol Inks - A Beginner's Guide

-Alcohol inks are all about embracing the unexpected, and that’s exactly why I love working with them.
-At Slick Oils, I use these vibrant, flowing inks to create striking abstract pieces that capture movement, depth, and emotion in ways no other medium can.
-Whether you’re just starting out or looking to refine your technique, the key is to experiment, let the ink do its thing, and enjoy the creative process.
+Alcohol inks are all about embracing the unexpected.
+That's why I love working with them!
+At Slick Oils, I create vibrant abstract pieces that capture movement, depth, and emotion in ways no other medium can.

 Comments